 - Laundry Meadows – 150 metres

 *Maximum distance between two furthest stages – 300 metres

-**Please note the location of Accessible Camping and Parking may alter for 2018.
+**Please note, in 2018 the location of the Accessible Campsite and Accessible Car Park will be different from 2017.
 Information will be updated nearer to the time of the festival.

 We offer accessible parking for day or weekend ticket holders with access requirements.
-If you require assistance getting from the car park to the campsite, a buggy will be made available to you.
-In 2017, the distance from the car park to the campsite was 360 metres.
-2018 distance to be confirmed closer to the time of the festival, but likely to be similar.
+If you require assistance getting from the car park to the accessible campsite, a buggy will be made available to you.
+In 2017, the distance from the car park to the accessible campsite was 360 metres.
+For 2018 the distance will be confirmed closer to the time of the festival, but we expect it to be a shorter distance.

 BOOKABLE ACCESS FACILITIES

 2 FOR 1 – FREE PERSONAL ASSISTANT TICKET

 For those who require assistance when attending the festival we provide one free ticket for their Personal Assistant (PA).
 To gain a PA ticket, disabled attendees must first purchase a ticket for themselves from our website here, then fill out the “2 for 1 Personal Assistant” section on our Accessible Request form which can be found here.

 Please do not buy a ticket for your PA as this will not be refunded.
 We will not be able to refund any tickets holders who become a PA at a later date.

 Once you have you filled out this form you will need to provide evidence of your disability to support your request.